Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 A brain chip stops sounding like surgery and starts sounding like an accessory.

-Something you show off, something you upgrade when the next version drops, not life (or quality of life) altering surgery.
+Something you show off, something you upgrade when the next version drops, not potentially life (or quality of life) altering surgery.

 This is your brain.